maochaokuo/kotlin-react/README.md

 2. (make up from video in KotlinConf 2017 - How to Build a React App in Kotlin by Dave Ford)
 3. from https://play.kotlinlang.org/hands-on/Building Web Applications with React and Kotlin JS/02_Setting_up)

+## extract function
+The following steps are about how to extract function from html
+1. select the html segment
+2. right click, choose Refactor then Function
+3. give a name (ex: handUi), and then choose RBuilder type from dropdown combobox

 ## create-react-kotlin-app
 1. create-react-kotlin-app <my-app> (ex: kotlin-react)
 2. must install JDK 8